An Energy Efficient Greenhouse

 To build an energy efficiency greenhouse, consider the structure (frame materials and how it’s made), glazing, style and location.
 The greenhouse glazing (glass, twin wall plastics, etc) is most of the surface area, but is not the only factor to consider in building an efficient greenhouse.

 The greenhouse structure plays a role in heat loss.
 Wood makes a more energy efficient greenhouse because it is 1400 times more energy efficient than aluminum.
-In cold dry climates ice can actually form on the inside framework of an aluminum greenhouse.
+In cold dry climates, ice can actually form on the inside framework of an aluminum greenhouse.
 Heating that type of structure is expensive.

 A poorly made greenhouse, whose parts don’t fit snugly together, allows cold air into the heated greenhouse.
 An energy efficient greenhouse is tight enough to maintain heat levels, but “breathe” just enough that plants have adequate CO2 for growth.
 The correct balance can be hard to find, especially in cold windy climates.

-Greenhouse location can also affect efficiency.
-Try to locate the greenhouse where it gets optimal sun and/or where it is more protected from fierce winter winds.
-A greenhouse with one side and/or end attached to a building will have less glazing material exposed.
-The base wall height (we offer standard 9½”, 18” and 32” as well as custom heights) will also affect the amount of glazing exposed.
+A third factor in creating an energy efficient greenhouse is design.
+The right design can affect the greenhouse’s ability to retain heat.
+The base wall height (we offer standard 9½”, 18” and 32” as well as custom heights) will affect the amount of glazing exposed.
 Wood base walls can be insulated, while a concrete, brick, or stone base wall can provide thermal mass.

+Greenhouse location can also affect efficiency.
+Locate the greenhouse where it gets optimal sun and/or where it is more protected from winds.
+A greenhouse with one side and/or end attached to a building has less exposure.
 Creating an Energy efficient greenhouse has to trade off with the desired growing environment, architectural looks, and, of course, the cost of the structure.
 At Sturdi-built we can offer our years of greenhouse building experience to help you make the best decision in creating your energy efficient greenhouse.